uccser/cs-field-guide/text/chapters/en-human-computer-interaction.md

 TODO: James is going to look at this eventually.
 {comment end}

-{image filename="human-computer-interaction/windows-busy-cursor.gif" alt="A Windows busy cursor"}
+{image filename="windows-busy-cursor-animation.gif" alt="A Windows busy cursor"}
-{image filename="human-computer-interaction/apple-busy-cursor.gif" alt="An Apple busy cursor"}
+{image filename="apple-busy-cursor-animation.gif" alt="An Apple busy cursor"}

 However, progress indicators aren't always helpful; the spinning wheels above don't indicate if you are going to have to wait a few seconds or a few minutes (or even hours) for the task to complete, which can be frustrating.

 Giving feedback in a "reasonable time" is really important, and the "reasonable time" is often shorter than what you might think.
 In the section above there was an experiment to find out at what point people perceive a delayed reaction; you probably found that it was around a tenth of a second.
 If a computer takes longer than that to respond then it can be confusing to use.
 There's more about this in the previous section.

-{image filename="human-computer-interaction/xkcd-estimation.png" alt="The author of the Windows file copy dialog visits some friends, and struggles to decide what time he will arrive."}
+{image filename="xkcd-estimation.png" alt="The author of the Windows file copy dialog visits some friends, and struggles to decide what time he will arrive."}

 From: [xkcd.com/612](http://xkcd.com/612/)